We continue our look at the O Antiphons with today’s O Clavis David

 “And it shall come to pass in that day, that I will call my servant Eliakim the son of Helkias, and I will clothe him with thy robe, and will strengthen him with thy girdle, and will give thy power into his hand: and he shall be as a father to the inhabitants of Jerusalem, and to the house of Juda.
 And I will lay the key of the house of David upon his shoulder: and he shall open, and none shall shut: and he shall shut and none shall open.
 And I will fasten him as a peg in a sure place, and he shall be for a throne of glory to the house of his father”.

-The Lord establishes an office to be handed down through a succession, an office of jurisdiction.
+God established in the House of David an office to be handed down through a succession, an office of jurisdiction.
+The vicar of the Davidic King would exercise the King’s authority.

 In Revelation 3:7 the Lord is described as He who still wields David’s key.
 Even as Peter holds the keys on earth, it is the Lord’s own hand which holds Peter’s hand.